Anticipate Reactions with MU’s Human Performance Psychology Degree

 If you’d like to learn more about Methodist University’s application process, admissions requirements, tuition and financial aid or specific program details, fill out this form, and we’ll be in touch shortly.

 Take Part in Improving Products, Processes and Goals

-The Methodist University 100% Online Bachelor’s in Psychology with a Human Performance concentration takes a science-based approach to the study of psychology and will put you on a path toward roles1 that create positive changes for everyone.
+The Methodist University 100% online Bachelor’s in Psychology with a Human Performance concentration takes a science-based approach to the study of psychology and will put you on a path toward roles1 that create positive changes for everyone.

 Study systems design and human interface, productivity, organizational productivity and member satisfaction.
-You’ll explore psychology in a new and exciting way under the direction of professors who are student-centered, often working one on one with you to mentor and support your future career goals.
+You’ll explore psychology in a new and exciting way under the direction of professors who are student-centered, often working one-on-one with you to mentor and support your future career goals.

 Career Outlook: Target HR and Machine Design Careers

-You’ll be prepared for a wide range of jobs in human resources, machine design, and machine/human interface.
+The Human Performance Concentration opens up many career opportunities.
+Earning your psychology degree in human performance means you’ll be able to consider employment in a wide range of community and social service occupations, where jobs are projected to grow 12% by 2030.2 You’ll be prepared for a wide range of jobs in human resources, machine design, and machine/human interface.
 It’s also a strong foundation for graduate work in different psychological disciplines.

 Human Resources Specialists